-If an Event of Default occurs, the Bondholders' Representative has the right but not the obligation to serve a written notice of default ("Default Notice"), such notice having the effect that the Bonds shall become immediately due and payable at par plus accrued interest, if any, on the day the Default Notice is given.
-The Bondholders' Representative is entitled to appoint one or more experts at the expenses of the Issuer for the assistance in making its assessments whether an Event of Default occurred or not.
+If an Event of Default occurs, the Bondholders' Representative has the right but not the obligation to serve a written notice of default ("Default Notice"), such notice having the effect that the Bonds shall become immediately

 8. Prescription

 Claims for payment of principal and interest cease to be enforceable by legal action in accordance with the applicable statute of limitations under Swiss law (presently after 10 years, in case of principal, and after 5 years, in case of interest, from their relevant due dates).